Marvell Technology Inc. (MRVL) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Marvell Technology Inc. (MRVL) is $56.35, which is $17.06 above the current market price.
-The public float for MRVL is 848.19M, and currently, short sellers hold a 2.02% ratio of that float.
-The average trading volume of MRVL on March 17, 2023 was 12.05M shares.
+The average price point forecasted by analysts for Marvell Technology Inc. (MRVL) is $56.35, which is $17.07 above the current market price.
+The public float for MRVL is 845.29M, and currently, short sellers hold a 2.03% ratio of that floaft.
+The average trading volume of MRVL on March 21, 2023 was 12.04M shares.

 MRVL’s Market Performance

-MRVL’s stock has seen a -1.34% decrease for the week, with a -14.51% drop in the past month and a -7.24% fall in the past quarter.
-The volatility ratio for the week is 5.89%, and the volatility levels for the past 30 days are at 4.67% for Marvell Technology Inc. The simple moving average for the last 20 days is -5.77% for MRVL stock, with a simple moving average of -10.80% for the last 200 days.
+MRVL’s stock has seen a 6.21% increase for the week, with a -11.69% drop in the past month and a 0.82% gain in the past quarter.
+The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 4.56% for Marvell Technology Inc. The simple moving average for the last 20 days is -4.45% for MRVL stock, with a simple moving average of -10.42% for the last 200 days.

 Analysts’ Opinion of MRVL